axieinfinity/ronin-documentation/docs/basics/white-paper.md

 * The set of *validators* consists of 22 slots, of which 12 are reserved for Governing Validators who are selected in the PoA manner.
 The remaining 10 slots are open for anyone who wishes to become a validator and meets the minimum staking requirements.
 These are referred to as Standard Validators.
 * Users who registered to become a validator have the role of a Validator Candidate until they're selected to become a Standard Validator.
 * The *delegators* delegate their own stake to any validator of their choosing, increasing the validator's chance to be selected as a Standard Validator and earn block production access.
-* Selected validators earn block rewards after verifying the transactions in a block, and those rewards are then shared with their delegators.
+* Selected validators earn the block reward after verifying the transactions in a block, and those rewards are then shared with their delegators.

 ### Validator selection
 Any token holder can register as a Validator Candidate.
 They can also play the role of delegators by staking their tokens to the Validator Candidates.
 At the beginning of each day, the system updates the staking of validators and delegators.
 After that, the system selects a set of 22 validators, which includes 12 Governing Validators, and 10 Standard Validators chosen among the Validator Candidates with the highest votes (staked amount).